coding-collab03/ai-content-structurer/README.md

 ## Purpose

 This project was built as a learning exercise to understand how content processing tools work and how AI-like behavior can be simulated using rule-based logic.
-It demonstrates basic front-end development skills and text processing techniques.

 ## Live demo